 My Role

-I was one of two product designers on an agile development team.
-I coordinated and executed requirements gathering and user research throughout the project.
-I crafted an overhauled information architecture, interaction designs, UI designs, created prototypes to test and communicate design, and designed the final wireframe UI, influencing and influenced by my colleague's work on a design component library.
+- Crafted an overhauled information architecture, interaction designs, UI designs, created prototypes to test and communicate design, and designed the final wireframe UI, influencing and influenced by my colleague's work on a design component library.

 Approach